vjlab/resources/content/selection-hyphy.md

 ## RELAX

 > RELAX is a hypothesis testing framework that asks whether the strength of natural selection has been relaxed or intensified along a specified set of test branches.
 RELAX is therefore not a suitable method for explicitly testing for positive selection.
 Instead, RELAX is most useful for identifying trends and/or shifts in the stringency of natural selection on a given gene.
-RELAX requires a specified set of "test" branches to compare with a second set of "reference" branches (note that all branches do not have to be assigned, but one branch is required the test and reference set each).
+RELAX requires a specified set of "test" branches to compare with a second set of "reference" branches (not all branches have to be assigned, but one branch is required the test and reference set each).
 RELAX begins by fitting a codon model with three ω classes to the entire phylogeny (null model).
 RELAX then tests for relaxed/intensified selection by introducing the parameter k (where k≥0), serving as the selection intensity parameter, as an exponent for the inferred ω values: ω<sup>k</sup>...RELAX then conducts a Likelihood Ratio Test to compare the alternative and null models.

 > cite: Wertheim, JO et al. "RELAX: detecting relaxed selection in a phylogenetic framework."
 Mol.
 Biol.
 Evol.
 32, 820–832 (2015).

-RELAX compares a set of labelled branches against the rest of the unlabelled branches to see if the labeled and unlabelled branches experience significantly different selection pressures.
+RELAX compares a set of labelled branches (labelled `{test}`) against the rest of the unlabelled branches to see if the labeled and unlabelled branches experience significantly different selection pressures.
 This means *all* branches, both internal and terminal branches (typically, a whole clade).
 Hypothesis setup: ω = dNdS of the reference branches, ω<sup>k</sup> = dNdS of the test branches.

  * M0: k = 1
- * M1: K != 1
+ * M1: k != 1

 Output files: